mojolicious/mojo.js/docs/User-Agent.md

   // Path to UNIX domain socket (UNIX only)
   socketPath: '/var/lib/run/myapp.sock',

+  // An `AbortSignal` to abort the request
+  signal: controller.signal,

   // Alternative `http.Agent` object to use, for keep-alive or SOCKS proxy support with `proxy-agent`
   // (this API is likely to change in mojo.js 2.0)
   agent: new http.Agent({keepAlive: true})